gloriouspidgeon855/IroncowNASArmbian/README.md

 # IroncowNASArmbian

+# Warning!
+You absolutely should not do this unless you know what you're doing!
+I am a complete amateur and I almost bricked my device 4 times, but these final configuration files worked for me.

 Armbian config files for Ironcow AI NAS 1

 rk3568-nas.dtb, armbianEnv.txt, and extlinux.conf are the two files necessary to add to an Armbian Linux v6.12 Odroid M1S image to make it hardware compatible for the Ironcow AI NAS 1.